prometheus-pve/prometheus-pve-exporter/README.md

 ## Usage

 ```
-pve_exporter [config_file] [port]
+usage: pve_exporter [-h] [config] [port]

+positional arguments:
+  config      Path to configuration file (pve.yml)
+  port        Port on which the exporter is listening (9221)

+optional arguments:
+  -h, --help  show this help message and exit
 ```

-`config_file` contains authentication parameters.
-`config_file` defaults to `pve.yml`. `port` defaults to 9221.

-Visit http://localhost:9221/metrics?target=1.2.3.4 where 1.2.3.4 is the IP of the Proxmox VE node to get metrics from.
-You can also specify a `module` parameter, to choose which module to use from the config file.
+Visit http://localhost:9221/pve?target=1.2.3.4 where 1.2.3.4 is the IP of the Proxmox VE node to get metrics from.
+Specify the `module` request parameter, to choose which module to use from the config file.

+The `target` request parameter defaults to `localhost`.
+Hence if `pve_exporter` is deployed directly on the proxmox host, `target` can be omitted.

+See the [wiki](https://github.com/znerol/prometheus-pve-exporter/wiki) for more examples and docs.

 ## Authentication